-The British Virgin Islands are made up of 25 islands that stretch throughout the Caribbean as a mosaic of sun-soaked harbors, turquoise waters, and powdery white-sand beaches.
+The British Virgin Islands are made up of more than 50 islands that stretch throughout the Caribbean as a mosaic of sun-soaked harbors, turquoise waters, and powdery white-sand beaches.
 Enjoy warm water, steady trade winds, and the freedom to explore.

 Let each day take you where it will, whether it be snorkeling with sea turtles along the shores or discovering a hidden restaurant tucked into the rolling hills with panoramic sea views.
 Each of the island’s vibes offers a laid-back ambiance that can’t be replicated.
 Once you get a taste of the island life, you won’t want to leave.